kibook/s1kd-tools/tools/s1kd-defaults/README.md

 -t, --text
 Output using the simple text format.
 Otherwise, the XML format is used by default.

+-v, --value &lt;value&gt;
+The new value to set for the default key specified with -n.
+This option must be specified after -n.

 --version
 Show version information.